MAXPRO, a Detroit-based fitness company, revolutionized anywhere workouts with its portable machine offering up to 300 lbs of resistance.

 • Active users in over 50 countries.

-UX Lead / Designer
+UX UI Lead / UX UI Designer

 - UX research and analysis